 - て form V + しまうsomething regrettable happens (N4)

 - てしまう／ちゃうsomething happens unintentionally (N4)

 Cultural note from the author:

 Grandparents often play a special role in a child’s life.
-My grandma had always saved me from all sorts of troubles during my childhood.
-I remember thinking how ‘magical’ my grandma was.
-Sakura’s grandma in this book is the same.
-Readers will have fun finding out how she deals with the melted chocolate Sakura brought for her.
+My grandma always saved me from all sorts of trouble during my childhood.
+I remember thinking how “magical” my grandma was.
+Sakura’s grandma in this book is similar.
+Readers will have fun discovering how she deals with the melted chocolate that Sakura brought for her.